 Applied individually, these patterns are useful, but are not giving you the full potential of Domain-Driven Design.

-This one day training has a different approach.
+This training has a different approach.
 We address technical concerns in implementing the DDD patterns, but the focus is on the underlying principles and heuristics for building great domain-centric object-oriented code.

 - Why you’re underusing Value Objects